 TOWNSVILLE THINGS TO DO MAP

-Before we get started on all the great attractions in Townsville, to help you plan your itinerary, check out the map below.
+Before we start on all the great attractions in Townsville, check out the map below to help you plan your itinerary.
 This map shows the location of all the things to do around Townsville covered in this guide.

 I recommend you first make a list of your must do Townsville attractions and activities and then use this map to plan your day to day itinerary so you’re not travelling back and forth all over town.